 The spider hides all the ceremonies.
 Do not reveal them.
 None need comprehend the enlightening truth.

-Although dressed the part of a Mensis scholar, Damian employs all the arcane arts, including the Blacksky Eye from the Research Hall experiments.
+Although dressed the part of a Mensis scholar, Damian employs all the arcane arts.
 The hunter has clearly immersed himself deeply in the arcane, more than most.
-Indeed, the Loch shield in Damian’s possession indicates that the cleric was an Isz tomb prospector once upon a time, giving him plenty of opportunity to study the arcane firsthand.
+Indeed, his Loch Shield indicates that him was an Isz tomb prospector once upon a time, giving him plenty of opportunity to study the arcane firsthand.
 But as noted earlier, such prospectors were typically members of the Choir, and Damian owns their characteristic bell.
 In other words, he is a defector.
 This Mensis hunter’s inside knowledge is why he can be summoned to help battle Yurie and Rom as well as the Upper Cathedral Ward’s top-secret Ebrietas — he is even willing to help fight the Star Maiden in the Isz dungeon.
-Evidently, Damian’s extensive research has caused him to lose faith in the Choir’s mission, which might be why he chooses to wield the threaded cane symbolizing the air of humanity.
+Evidently, Damian’s extensive research has caused him to lose faith in the Choir’s mission, which might be why he chooses to wield the threaded cane symbolizing the owner’s humanity.
 He once sought to go beyond man, but now he lives true to his Greek name and works to “subdue” those inhuman beings.

 Damian’s betrayal also highlights how the Choir, much likes its church, began to fall apart.
 A uniformed member with the key to the Upper Ward sits dead tied to a chair within a Yahar’gul prison cell, apparently having been captured, tortured, and killed by Mensis — possibly by electrocution if the Tiny Tonitrus stored in a nearby chest is any indication.
 Edgar is encountered hostile while sedatives in his possession, implying that the spy succumbed to the Nightmare’s madness despite his best efforts — why else get in our way whilst displaying his Choir weapons so openly?
 Even in the Forbidden Woods, the fact that all the clerics in the village are dead affirms that the Choir overplayed their hand.
 The villagers surely would have noticed how things had only gotten worse since the church help arrived, and they ultimately turned against the imposters; now they kill any cleric on sight.
 With Yharnam burned or in rebellion, the Choir has essentially been trapped in their sanctum on high.
 Indeed, the day we arrive, one of the mobs has taken over the church workshop, pitchforks practically at the gates.